Designations Congruent with Things: Chapter 14

 “Thanks,” Newton says dryly.
 “But you realize you’re doing my thing right now, right?
 It’s like, the anti-hedge.
 It’s the paralipsis defense.
 Run awaaay from the hedging down a paraliptical rhetorical path.
 I wonder if I can do your thing?
 The hedge you into a hedge garden thing?
 Do people even have gardens of hedges?
 Would that just be a maze?”

-“You know,” Hermann says, “it would improve my mood a great deal if you would make an effort to enunciate and direct your train of thought to the extent you’re capable of doing so because I spent the better part of a day concerned that you had lost touch with reality and might never regain it.”
+“You know,” Hermann says, “it would improve my mood a great deal if you would make an effort to enunciate and direct your train of thought to the extent you’re capable of doing so because I spent the better part of a day concerned you had lost touch with reality and might never regain it.”

-“So hedging it is,” Newton says.
+“So hedging it is.”
+Obligingly, Newton crisps up his diction.

 “So you want what?”
 Newton asks.
 “You have to want something for me to hedge for you, that’s how it works, Hermann, do you seriously not get hedging, as a concept, or are you just pretending not to get it in some display of misdirected virtue?”

-“Allow me to clarify things for you.
-I do not want you to hedge anything, Newton.”
+“Allow me to clarify things for you: I do not want you to hedge anything, Newton.”

 “You want a perfect brain,” Newton says.
 “Understandable.
 I totally get that, maybe a little too well right now.
 But you can only have a perfect, unbiased view of the nature of reality if you can abstract yourself from it, which is impossible.
 You’ll always be limited by your hardware.
 By the traversable surfaces of your interior eurhythmic architecture.
 By your resources.”